Balulu consists of a very small and close team of workers.

-Abdul Reham - Owner and maker of linens, raw silks and cottons.
+Abdul Reham - Supplier and weaver of linens, silks and cottons.

-The Tailoring Project - We have very recently started a collaboration with a local NGO ‘Learn for Life’ and their Tailoring Project.
+The Tailoring Project - I have recently started a collaboration with a local NGO ‘Learn for Life’ and their Tailoring Project.
 Learn for Life is a non-profit organisation which aims to give a non-formal education to a group of children from a very poor area.

 They also recently set up a Tailoring Project for disadvantaged local women.
 The aim of this is to train up women who wouldn’t be working otherwise, to have the skills that lead them into the world of work and to be economically independent.
 In Indian traditional society tailoring is considered a 'man's' job, and therefore to acquire professional tailoring skills as a women is truly empowering.

-We went to visit the women learning to sew, and the children in the school - and we were overwhelmed by how friendly everyone was, and obviously very happy to be there.
+I went to visit the women learning to sew, and the children in the school - and was overwhelmed by how friendly everyone was, and obviously very happy to be there.

-Since visiting the school we have been donating £1 of every online sale towards the Tailoring Project.
-And now we have a very exciting proposal on the table.
-We are going to producing a very exclusive range of playsuits, made by these women from the Tailoring Project.
-They will be paid directly by us, going towards their annual salary which is set up for everyone involved.
+Since visiting the school I have been donating £1 of every online sale towards the Tailoring Project.
+And now we have a very exciting collaborative project happening.
+I am going to producing a very exclusive range of playsuits, made by these women from the Tailoring Project.
+I will pay them directly, and this will go towards their annual salary which is set up for everyone involved.